federgraph/fleetrace-angular-fr05j/README.md

 I have done that many years ago.
 But here I assume you will do so locally, for testing purposes.

-FR05J will automatically call back to the Delphi app when it loads and attempt to retrieve the parameters of the currently loaded event, the event loaded into the server app.
-This should always work, since I know that the app will be served by the Delphi app.
+FR05J will automatically call back to the Delphi app when it loads.
+It will try to retrieve the parameters of the currently loaded event - the event loaded into the server app.
+This should succeed since we know that the app will be served by the Delphi app - so the server is always up.

-It will of course not work if you start the app up with ng serve.
-Then you will be *Not Connected* but the app will start and you can see it in the browser.
+By design it does not work if you start the app up with `ng serve -o`.
+Then you are NOT *connected*, but the app will start up, you can see it in the browser, and click on buttons.

 ### Status

-Hey, I need to put this project on github so that I do not loose code.
+I need to put this project on github so that I do not loose code.

 It is considered work in progress, though I am not currently working on it.

 Use it for testing within your local area network.
 There is no authentication, no authorization.

 I have done similar thin client applications for FR in the past using other technology.
-Usually you would send timing messages via tcp, from a desktop client program.
+Usually you would be sending timing messages via tcp, from a desktop client program.

-This Angular app can show you what has been possible in the past, what is still possible, how it is intended, and what should perhaps (please) be working the same way in the future.
+This Angular app can show you what has been possible in the past, what is still possible, how it is intended, and what should perhaps be working the same way in the future.

-In order to build something modern which can be used with the devices, you may want to start here.
+You may start here in order to build something modern which can be used with the devices.

-Next up, you could try to morph this into something that is fun to use on a phone (layout).
+Help morphing this into something that is fun to use on a phone.

-I guess I will continue to maintain the Delphi server app, while the *community* may do care more about the client apps, both fat client apps and thin client apps.
+Perhaps I will continue to maintain the Delphi server application, while the *community* might do client apps, fat and thin.

 The server can be thin or fat too.
 FR69 is a super fat server app written in Delphi.

-But Asp.Net could be used.
+Asp.Net or Node/Express can be used instead of the Delphi app.

+See the readme files for projects FR03A1 and FR03E1.